osamaalmughanni/Kumiko/README.md

 *Eirmod tempor invidunt ut labore et dolore magna aliquyam erat, sed diam voluptua.*

-### 6.2 Specify Resource
+### 6.2 Add Team Members to Specific Resources

-You can allow users to access only specific resources from your content by adding a main container folder
+To control which resources team members can access in your content, you can organize them using a structured approach.
+Start by creating a main folder for each project and put the relevant scripts inside.
+This way, you can assign team members to specific projects, allowing them access only to the resources within their assigned project.

+Here's an example that shows how you can organize your scripts based on projects:

 ```
 - 📁 Kumiko
-  ├── 📁 Project X
+  ├── 📁 Project A
   │     ├── 📁 Export Room Areas
   │     │     ├── 📄 01-removeUnplaced.dyn
   │     │     └── 📄 02-saveToExcel.dyn